 Elections shall be in accordance with the procedure specified above in Article XVII, Subsection 1 to 11 and 13.

-ARTICLE XIX – DELEGATES TO CONVENTIONS AND COUNCILS
+ARTICLE XIX – DELEGATES TO CONVENTIONS, CONFERENCES AND DISTRICT COUNCILS

-Except for the President’s option (Article XIII, Section 1 (g) all delegates to conventions and/or seminars shall be chosen by election at membership meetings of the local.
+Except for the President’s option (Article XIII, Section 1 (g) all delegates to conventions, conferences and district councils shall be chosen by election at membership meetings of the local.
 Should the Executive Board make a recommendation with respect to delegates, the Executive Board shall give due consideration to recommendations from Unit Committees with respect to these matters.

-Delegates to CUPE District Councils and Labour Councils shall be elected biennially.
+Delegates to CUPE District Councils and Labour Councils shall be elected biennually.
 An official reporter for the delegates to each Council shall be appointed by the President from among the delegates to each Council, who shall be required to report at each meeting of the Local membership on proceedings at recent meetings of the Councils.

 ARTICLE XX – UNION EDUCATION